paulMuema/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4-isalpha.c - checks for an alphabetic character 5-sign.c - prints the sign of a number.
-6-abs.c - computes absolute value of an integer
+6-abs.c - computes absolute value of an integer 7-print_last_digit.c - prints last digit of a number.